tajamulali/hotel-booking-system/README.md

 # hotel-booking-system
-Thsi is a hotel booking management system
+This is a hotel booking management system